 Lily Dunn, Memoirist on Writing For Insight and Healing

 “Writing a memoir can be a time for real growth.
-When you dig into the past, you begin to see your own story from multiple perspectives, and over time it becomes something separate from you.”
-Lily Dunn, memoirist.
+When you dig into the past, you begin to see your own story from multiple perspectives, and over time it becomes something separate from you.” .

 Lily Dunn’s memoir, The Sins of My Father: A Daughter, a Cult, a Wild Unravelling, came out in 2022.
-In it Lily describes her charismatic, adulterous, father who the family when Lily was six and he joined a cult Rajneesh, setting up his own commune in Italy.
+In it Lily describes her charismatic, adulterous, father who left the family when Lily was six.
+He joined the Rajneesh cult, setting up his own commune in Italy.

 Lily’s memoir started as essays, then she got divorced and as she described to fellow memoirist Leah McLaren in an interview: